 Dr Mark Johnson

-Academic Career Development Lead for our NIHR Biomedical Research Centre
+Academic Career Development Lead for NIHR Southampton Biomedical Research Centre

 Dr Johnson leads the education and training of researchers specialising in nutrition.
 A consultant neonatologist, he is interested in improving the health and growth of premature or unwell babies.